nodejs/node/doc/api/stream.md

 changes:
   - version: v14.0.0
     pr-url: https://github.com/nodejs/node/pull/29197
-    description: Work as noop when called on an already `destroyed` stream.
+    description: Work as a no-op on a stream that has already been destroyed.
 -->

 * `error` {Error} Optional, an error to emit with `'error'` event.